arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 The bigger your app gets the higher chance that it will need to integrate with multiple of external services, providers and APIs.
 Sometimes they work, sometimes they don't.
-Sometimes it doesn't matter when they are down or behaving problematicly.
+Sometimes it doesn't matter when they are down or behaving problematically.
 Sometimes it costs your clients money.

 Like when a payment gateway is having problems on Black Friday.